Magatsuken/YelpCamp/README.md

 # YelpCamp
 YelpCamp is a project that incorporates MongoDB, Express, and NodeJS

-I have worked on this project and through the Web Developer Bootcamp course by Colt Steele and have been exposed to:
+I have worked on this project through the Web Developer Bootcamp course by Colt Steele and have been exposed to:

 * HTML5
 * CSS3